 Frequently Asked Questions

 What is Emerson College looking for from a creative sample?

-We look at creative samples to see your current skills and to assess your potential.
-Your creative sample should showcase your creativity, feature meaningful content, and demonstrate your artistic sensibility and technical sophistication.
-Keep in mind, though, that your creative sample should also stand on its own.
+We look at creative samples to assess your current skill and potential.
+Your creative sample should showcase your creativity, feature meaningful content, demonstrate your artistic sense, and showcase your technical skills.
+Keep in mind, your creative sample should also stand on its own.
 How you achieve these sometimes competing goals is ultimately up to you.
-For example, sometimes your artistic sensibility will require you to abandon complex craftsmanship.
-Do not be afraid to be brave or bold in your choices.
+For example, sometimes your artistic sense will require you to abandon complex craftsmanship in favor of a more simple technical approach.
+Do not be afraid to be brave or bold in your choices!

 How much money should I spend in making the content for my creative sample?

 We do not judge applicants based on their resources.
 We’ve accepted applicants who submit a film in which there is a single shot of someone talking to the camera as well as projects that included a cast of dozens.